Alarmod/MRI_MedicalAnalysis/Tutorial.md

 # Example of new variants for using the open library code

-The following areas of application of the developed library are expected:

-1. Isolation and measurement of stem cells in the brain labeled in a different way (e.g., using fluorescent dyes).

-2. Detection of other regions of interest in the brain (e.g., neoplasms).

 Instructions for using the open library code in third-party repositories:

 1. Preparing the neural network model.